bwinkers/activerules-read-files/README.md

 });
 ```

-If it fails to read at least one of the files, it passes an error to the first argument and doesn't pass any values to the second argument.
+If it fails terribly it passes an error to the first argument and doesn't pass any values to the second argument.
+It will silent handle missing files withiut throwing an error.

 ```javascript
 const multipleFiles = require('activerules-read-files');